peggyjs/peggyjs-eslint-plugin/docs/rules/quotes.md

 # @peggyjs/quotes
 > Enforce the consistent use of double or single quotes.
 > - ⭐️ This rule is included in `plugin:@peggyjs/recommended` preset.
+> - ✒️ This rule will fix all errors it finds.

 ## 📖 Rule Details